IBM/techqa/README.md

 # Building a Baseline Model for the TechQA dataset

-This repo contains code to train and run a baseline model against the TechQA dataset released in the ACL 2020 paper: [The TechQA dataset](https://arxiv.org/abs/1911.02984)
+This repo contains the code to train and run a baseline model against the TechQA dataset released in the ACL 2020 paper: [The TechQA dataset](https://arxiv.org/abs/1911.02984)

-This dataset has a leaderboard task which can be found here: http://ibm.biz/Tech_QA

-Please refer [here](./docker/techqa/README.md) for details about how to make a submission to the leaderboard.
+The TechQA train and dev data along with 800,000 TechNotes are available [here](https://ibm.biz/techqa_data).
+Note: The download may take some time depending on your internet speed.
+There are several large files in the tar ball.
+Also, note, that the TechQA leaderboard has been sunset.
+However, you're welcome to use the data.
+Please cite [the paper](https://arxiv.org/abs/1911.02984) in your publications/ experiments.

 ## Installation